vbrambila2/web-unit-1-bw-advanced-assignments/README.md

 - [ ] Learn more about how the browser works and what the DOM is.
 - [ ] Learn more about event propagation.
 - [ ] Try creating a page entirely from elements you've created with JavaScript via the DOM.
-- [ ] Explore the [React Website](https://reactjs.org/) and use the create-react-app script to create your first React project!
+- [ ] Explore the [React Documentation Website](https://reactjs.org/) and use the create-react-app script to create your first React project!